lirx-js/dom/website/docs/documentation/syntax/rx-components/rx-if/index.md

 </tag-mame>
 ```

+This is used to display **conditionally** an element or a node.

-Creates a virtual Node which:
+Under the hoods, it creates a virtual Node which:

 - subscribes to `observable$`
 - and injects `templateReferenceTrue` if it received *true*